eissasoubhi/challenge-project/backend/readme.md

 Laravel comes with support for [testing with PHPUnit](https://laravel.com/docs/5.4/testing).

-Before running the tests **Create the testing database and Set the connection in .env**
+Before running the tests **Create the testing database (without any table) and Set the connection in .env**

 To run the tests make sure you are in Laravel root folder then type `vendor\bin\phpunit` and hit Enter.